An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Introduction

 For instance, there have been several attempts to develop a proximal Quasi-Newton method~\cite{successiveapprox, lee2012proximal,scheinberg2014practical,yu2008quasi}.
 These algorithms typically require computing many times the proximal operator of~$\psi$ with respect to a variable metric.
 Quasi-Newton steps were also incorporated as local search steps into accelerated first-order methods to further enhance their numerical performance~\cite{ghadimi:lan:2015}.
 More related to our work, L-BFGS is combined with SVRG for minimizing smooth finite sums in \cite{richtarik2016}.
 The scope of our approach is broader beyond the case of SVRG.
 We present a generic Quasi-Newton scheme, applicable to a large-class of first-order methods for composite optimization, including other incremental algorithms~\cite{saga,finito,miso,sag,accsdca} and block coordinate descent methods~\cite{razaviyayn2,richtarik2014}

 More precisely, the main contribution of this paper is a generic meta-algorithm, called \qningsp (the letters ``Q'' and ``N'' stand for Quasi-Newton), which uses a given optimization method to solve a sequence of auxiliary problems up to some appropriate accuracy, resulting in faster global convergence in practice.
-QNing falls into the class of inexact proximal point algorithms with variable metric and \emph{may be seen as applying a Quasi-Newton algorithm with inexact (but accurate enough) gradients to the Moreau-Yosida regularization of the objective.} As a result, our approach is (i) generic, as stated previously; (ii) despite the smoothing of the objective, the sub-problems that we solve are composite ones, which may lead to exactly sparse iterates when a sparsity-inducing regularization is involved, e.g., the $\ell_1$-norm; (iii) when used with L-BFGS rules, it admits a worst-case linear convergence rate for strongly convex problems similar to that of gradient descent, which is typically the best guarantees obtained for L-BFGS schemes in the literature.
+QNing falls into the class of inexact proximal point algorithms with variable metric and \emph{may be seen as applying a Quasi-Newton algorithm with inexact (but accurate enough) gradients to the Moreau envelope of the objective.} As a result, our approach is (i) generic, as stated previously; (ii) despite the smoothing of the objective, the sub-problems that we solve are composite ones, which may lead to exactly sparse iterates when a sparsity-inducing regularization is involved, e.g., the $\ell_1$-norm; (iii) when used with L-BFGS rules, it admits a worst-case linear convergence rate for strongly convex problems similar to that of gradient descent, which is typically the best guarantees obtained for L-BFGS schemes in the literature.

-The idea of combining second-order or quasi-Newton methods with Moreau-Yosida regularization is in fact relatively old.
-It may be traced back to variable metric proximal bundle methods \cite{fukushima1999, fukushima1996globally,mifflin1996quasi}, which use BFGS updates on the Moreau-Yosida smoothing of the objective and bundle methods to approximately solve the corresponding sub-problems.
-Our approach revisits this principle with \emph{a limited-memory variant} (to deal with large dimension $d$), with \emph{a simple line search scheme}, and with \emph{warm start strategies for the sub-problems with a global complexity analysis} that is more relevant than convergence rates that do not take into account the cost per iteration.
+The idea of combining second-order or Quasi-Newton methods with Moreau envelope is in fact relatively old.
+It may be traced back to variable metric proximal bundle methods \cite{fukushima1999, fukushima1996globally,mifflin1996quasi}, which aims to incorporate curvature information into the bundle methods.
+Our approach revisits this principle with \emph{a limited-memory variant} (to deal with large dimension $d$), with \emph{a simple line search scheme}, with \emph{several warm start strategies for the sub-problems} and with \emph{a global complexity analysis} that is more relevant than convergence rates that do not take into account the cost per iteration.